PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 > **_And About Crescendo's Object Model_** -
 I felt the first thing that I needed to do was settle on an object model to express Crescendo configurations.
 With the proper object model, I can make sure that I haven't left anything out.
 PowerShell definitely has an object model for creating all the bits of a cmdlet, but I wasn't interested in supporting _all_ the features of cmdlets and parameters, so I edited the objects that we have to what I hope is their essence.

 ## Scanning Technique

-I wanted to determine whether it was possible to have common code which could inspect the help and then recognize the command component.
+I wanted to determine whether it was possible to have common code which could inspect the help and then recognize the command components.
-By and large, the help makes a very clear distinction between the help for sub-commands and help for a specific operation.
+Generally, the help for the tools I looked at makes a very clear distinction between the help for sub-commands and help for a specific operation.
+This gave me hope that I would be able to at least generate the multiple commands for `docker` or `netsh.exe`.

 ### Architecture of the scanner

 Because I wanted to reuse as much code as possible, I organized it as follows:

-- An object model which is an intermediate step to a Crescendo configuration
+- An object model which is represents an intermediate state of a Crescendo configuration.
-- A set of patterns that I could use to recognize the various elements in the help
+- A set of patterns that I could use to recognize the various elements in the help (usage, links, etc.)
-- The declaration of the object model (the classes for a command, parameter)
 - The help parser which uses the patterns to create instances of the types of the parser object model.
-- A packager which takes all the parser instances and converts and then creates the Crescendo configuration
+- A packager which takes all the parsed instances, converts them, and then creates the Crescendo configuration.

 #### The Object Model

-I chose to create a new object model for the help parser because I saw the process of parsing the help as a _staging_ step for creating the Crescendo configuration.
+I chose to create a new object model for the help parser because I saw the process of parsing the help as a _staging_ step int creating the Crescendo configuration.
-The Crescendo object is pretty rich and tries to handle a pretty large set of scenarios.
-However, the help of these applications don't provide for as much, especially as I was trying to create a more generic framework for scanning the help.
+The Crescendo object is pretty rich and tries to handle a pretty large set of scenarios, however, the help of these applications don't provide for as much, especially as I was trying to create a more generic framework for scanning the help.
-I view the object model for the help as a trimmed down version of Crescendo which I hope makes the actual mapping a bit easier.
+I saw the object model for the help as a trimmed down version of Crescendo which I hope makes the actual mapping a bit easier.

 #### The Patterns